-The World Health Organization (WHO) defines overweight and obesity as accumulating excessive or abnormal fat that may impair health.1 This excess can cause adverse effects on the individual's physical, mental or social health, and obesity is considered a chronic non-communicable disease, preventable with lifestyle changes.2
+The World Health Organization (WHO) defines overweight and obesity as accumulating excessive or abnormal fat that may impair health.
+This excess can cause adverse effects on the individual's physical, mental or social health, and obesity is considered a chronic non-communicable disease, preventable with lifestyle changes.

-The body mass index (BMI) indicates the relationship between weight and height and is considered the most useful population-based measure of excess weight (overweight and obesity) since its cut-off points are the same for all adult ages and both sexes.2 However, it has some drawbacks: it does not allow differentiation between lean and fat mass, it does not reflect the body fat distribution, and it is a poor indicator in subjects with short stature, high muscle mass, advanced age or hydrosaline retention, and pregnant women.3 Nevertheless, it is the only variable indicative of nutritional status included in the Spanish National Health Surveys (NHS).
-Obesity is considered the second leading cause of preventable death produced by lifestyle.4 Overweight and related diseases reduce life expectancy in countries of the Organisation for Economic Co-operation and Development (OECD) by 2.7 years.5 It is estimated that 25,671 deaths were attributable to excess weight in Spain, mainly due to cardio-vascular disease (58% of the total).4 In Europe, the economic cost of obesity is estimated to be between 0.09% and 0.61% of each country's gross domestic product.6
+The body mass index (BMI) indicates the relationship between weight and height and is considered the most useful population-based measure of excess weight (overweight and obesity) since its cut-off points are the same for all adult ages and both sexes.
+However, it has some drawbacks: it does not allow differentiation between lean and fat mass, it does not reflect the body fat distribution, and it is a poor indicator in subjects with short stature, high muscle mass, advanced age or hydrosaline retention, and pregnant women.
+Nevertheless, it is the only variable indicative of nutritional status included in the Spanish National Health Surveys (NHS).

+Obesity is considered the second leading cause of preventable death produced by lifestyle.
+Overweight and related diseases reduce life expectancy in countries of the Organisation for Economic Co-operation and Development (OECD) by 2.7 years.
+It is estimated that 25,671 deaths were attributable to excess weight in Spain, mainly due to cardiovascular disease (58% of the total).
+In Europe, the economic cost of obesity is estimated to be between 0.09% and 0.61% of each country's gross domestic product.

-Between 1975 and 2016, the global prevalence of obesity has nearly tripled,1 and in 2016 more than 1.9 billion adults worldwide were found to have overweight (39% of the adult population), and more than 650 million had obesity (13% of the adult population).1 In Spain, the prevalence of obesity has also been progressively increasing over the last decades.7 Moreover, projections show a steady increase in the prevalence in all the regions of the country, expected to reach 20% of the Spanish population by 2030.6 predicts that the average percentage of health expenditure associated with overweight per year will be 8.2% of total health expenditure in the European Union in the period $2020-2050.^{5}$
+Between 1975 and 2016, the global prevalence of obesity has nearly tripled, and in 2016 more than 1.9 billion adults worldwide were found to have overweight (39% of the adult population), and more than 650 million had obesity (13% of the adult population).
+In Spain, the prevalence of obesity has also been progressively increasing over the last decades.
+Moreover, projections show a steady increase in the prevalence in all the regions of the country, expected to reach 20% of the Spanish population by 2030.

-It is estimated that obesity accounts for between 2% and 7% of total health costs in developed countries.2 The OECD
+It is estimated that obesity accounts for between 2% and 7% of total health costs in developed countries.
+The OECD predicts that the average percentage of health expenditure associated with overweight per year will be 8.2% of total health expenditure in the European Union in the period 2020-2050.

 Given that excess weight and associated diseases are more prevalent in later stages of life.8 the young adult group is presented as a window of opportunity to attack the problem as early as possible, reducing the burden of associated pathologies.
-However, the studies already published in Spain on the association between excess weight and the use of health resources are based on limited samples from a single hospital or the same geographical area.9 Only one study has been found in which this association has been estimated for the whole population, using the 2011-2012 NHS.10 Still, no studies have been focused on young adults at the national level, which can help plan more effective public health strategies to prevent chronic diseases, allowing better management of healthcare resources.
+However, the studies already published in Spain on the association between excess weight and the use of health resources are based on limited samples from a single hospital or the same geographical area.
+Only one study has been found in which this association has been estimated for the whole population, using the 2011-2012 NHS.
+10 Still, no studies have been focused on young adults at the national level, which can help plan more effective public health strategies to prevent chronic diseases, allowing better management of healthcare resources.
 Therefore, this study aimed to evaluate the differences in the use of health services in the Spanish young adult population under 45 years old, according to their nutritional status established by the BMI categories, especially considering the impact of obesity.